erukiti/waterslide/README.md

 ## License

-The license of the waterslider itself is Apache-2.0.
-Software license created using Waterslider can be set freely.
+The license of the waterslide itself is Apache-2.0.
+Software license created using waterslide can be set freely.